LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

 - Multi arch support: x86_64, POWER8, ARMv8, i686.
 - Multiple TX and RX queues.
+- Support steering for external Rx queue created outside the PMD.
 - Support for scattered TX frames.
 - Advanced support for scattered Rx frames with tunable buffer attributes.
 - IPv4, IPv6, TCPv4, TCPv6, UDPv4 and UDPv6 RSS on any number of queues.